pashaAbri/FinanceOps/forecasting_hpi/README.md

 The system can be imported and used programmatically:

+**Note**: When using programmatically, ensure your Python script is run from the FinanceOps project root directory or that the FinanceOps directory is in your Python path.

 ```python
 # Using the new import system
 from forecasting_hpi.models.run import run_quick_forecast, run_forecasting_workflow